uTensor/utensor-helloworld/docs/blog.md

 ## Environment Setup
 This tutorial focus on the instructions for MacOS; however, other operating systems follow very similar steps.

+### Install Brew
 Brew is a user-space package manager for MacOS.
-It has a one-liner installer:

-### Install Brew
+In the terminal, enter:
 ```bash
 $ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
 ```
 Other systems use different package managers, for example, `apt` on Ubuntu Linux.

 ### Install and Setup Python
 We should never use the system's Python for our developments.
-We should create a Python virtual environment for our TinyML development instead.
-This is for system safety and to keep our Python dependency manageable.
+Using a Python virtual environment for our TinyML development is a better practice.
+A dedicated Python environment to protects the system's Python and to keep our package dependencies manageable.
 #### Install [`pyenv`](https://github.com/pyenv/pyenv)
-  `pyenv` is a nice software that makes switching between different versions of Python runtime frictionless.
+  `pyenv` is a nice software that makes switching between versions of Python runtime frictionless.
 It is installed with:
   ```bash
   $ brew update
   $ brew install pyenv